maceto2016/NestJSDynLoad/README.md

 ![Nest Modules](./assets/modules.png)

-As you can see, every application has at least one root module (or the application module - root module).
+As you can see, every application has at least one root module (the application module).
 The **root module** is basically the starting point that NestJS uses to build the **application graph**.

 In nestjs modules are defined as classes with the @Module decorator that takes a object as input which has sections (properties) to create the relationship between modules, providers and controllers: